Sandra Moore is the Principal of Sandra Moore Consulting. She is a current Vanier Scholar, Ph.D.

 Sandra is the Project Consultant for the Southeast Alberta Energy

-Diversification Strategy (SEEDS).
-As an independent research consultant, she works with municipalities and organizations in to better
+Diversification Strategy (SEEDS) group (www.seedsalberta.ca).
+As an independent research consultant, she works with municipalities and organizations to help them better

 She is also involved in municipal projects promoting energy literacy.
 Sandra’s Ph.D.